Montana DNRC Cost-Share Program for Forest Landowners

 Financial Assistance for Forest Health and Wildfire Risk Reduction

-The Montana Department of Natural Resources and Conservation provides program pathways that may include cost-share assistance for private forestland owners.
-These programs are designed to support proactive forest management and reduce wildfire hazards across Montana.
+The Montana Department of Natural Resources and Conservation provides program pathways that may include cost-share assistance for private forest landowners.
+These opportunities are designed to support proactive forest management, fuel reduction and wildfire risk reduction across Montana.

 Through partial reimbursement of approved treatments, landowners may be able to complete important forest health work more affordably.
-Funding availability, eligibility requirements and reimbursement levels vary depending on current program guidelines and regional priorities.
+Funding availability, eligibility requirements and reimbursement levels vary by program cycle, property conditions and regional priorities.

 • Thinning dense tree stands